Photo: Michael Schmelling

 I lived in Los Angeles for a decade chasing indie features and mentoring aspiring cinematographers at a nonprofit focused on empowering young storytellers.
 These days I'm based out of Hamburg, Germany.

-Notable recent work includes the feature film "American Skin", which tells the story of a grieving father's attempt to seek justice for his son.
+Recent work includes the feature film "American Skin", which tells the story of a grieving father's attempt to seek justice for his son.
 It won Best Film Sconfini at the 76th Venice international Film Festival.
-And the upcoming documentary feature "The Invisible Ones", about the first female detective in the Hamburg police force who challenged patriarchal norms to catch a notorious serial killer, set to premiere on Amazon in 2024.
+And the feature doc "The Invisible Ones" about Hamburg's first female detective in the 1980s, who had to defy a male-dominated police force to catch a notorious serial killer.
+It debuted in cinemas in 2024 and is now streaming on Amazon.